OpenTermsArchive/dating-declarations/README.md

 You can [explore the tracked versions](https://github.com/OpenTermsArchive/versions-dating) interactively or [download them as a dataset](https://github.com/OpenTermsArchive/versions-dating/releases) in the `OpenTermsArchive/versions-dating` repository.

-# RSS feed
+## Monitor changes
-You can monitor changes for a specific service (general terms of privacy policy) for an app (ex: https://github.com/OpenTermsArchive/versions-dating/commits/main/Tinder/Privacy%20Policy.md.atom) or for all the dating services: https://github.com/OpenTermsArchive/versions-dating/commits/main.atom
+You can simply monitor changes with Atom feed for a specific service (general terms of privacy policy):

+* for an app (ex: https://github.com/OpenTermsArchive/versions-dating/commits/main/Tinder/Privacy%20Policy.md.atom)

+* for all the dating services: https://github.com/OpenTermsArchive/versions-dating/commits/main.atom

 ## Scope